Prasad14-hub/rvl_cdip_classification/README.md

-## RVL-CDIP Document Classification System
+# RVL-CDIP Document Classification System

 ## Overview
 This project implements a transformer-based document classification system using the RVL-CDIP dataset, designed to accurately categorize financial and business documents such as invoices, forms, budgets, and memos.
-Leveraging pre-trained Vision Transformer (ViT) models, fine-tuned on progressively larger dataset subsets, the system achieves robust performance within Google Colab’s free-tier constraints.
-Experiments with ViT-Base are complete, while Swin-Tiny is being evaluated to explore potential improvements in layout-sensitive classification.
+Leveraging pre-trained Vision Transformer (ViT) and Swin Transformer (Swin-Tiny) models, fine-tuned on progressively larger dataset subsets, the system achieves robust performance within Google Colab’s free-tier constraints.
+Experiments with ViT-Base and Swin-Tiny provide a comparative analysis of global versus hierarchical processing for document classification.

 ## Task Requirements
 - **Objective**: Develop a transformer-based system to classify RVL-CDIP document images into 16 categories, emphasizing financial document types (invoices, receipts, tax forms, financial reports).